Get Permission to Start Writing

 After completing all course, seminar, TA, publication and research requirements for your program of study, there are many things that must be done before a thesis defense can occur.
 Most importantly, you must meet with your advisory committee at least 6 months before you intend to defend your thesis.
 Your advisor and committee need to agree to your intentions to conclude experiments and data collection and begin writing.
 Once you get the go-ahead to start writing your thesis, you will need to decide on a date by which the defense should occur.
 You will also need to inform your program director and graduate program coordinator that you have started the process to defend.

 A Chair is appointed for each PhD oral defense exam to monitor and promote fairness and rigor in the conduct of the defense.
 The Chair’s status as a nonmember of the advisor’s and student’s working group, program, or department enables distance from previously established judgments on the candidate’s work.

 At least 4 months prior to your defense, your program director (with input from you and your advisor) will identify 3 individuals to serve as Chair for your defense.
 These individuals must be current full-time tenure-track faculty members at assistant professor rank or higher from outside the department offering the degree program or not a core member of the interdisciplinary degree program faculty.

-The suggested faculty are submitted to the Senior Associate Dean for Graduate Education via a Request for PhD Defense Chairperson Form along with an abstract of your work and your Program of Study form (Biomedical or Health Sciences), which your graduate program coordinators will prepare for you.
+The suggested faculty are submitted to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs via a Request for PhD Defense Chairperson Form along with an abstract of your work and your Program of Study form (Biomedical or Health Sciences), which your graduate program coordinators will prepare for you.
 The suggested faculty are reviewed by the Senior Associate Dean and 1 faculty member is appointed as Chair.
 Notice of the appointment is provided via email to the Chair, the student, the advisor, the program director and the graduate program coordinator.
 You must include the appointed Chair in planning for specific dates and times for your defense.